Learning incomplete factorization preconditioners for GMRES: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Daniel Hernández Escobar and Sebastian Mair for helpful discussions and feedback.
-This work was supported by the the Göran Gustafsson Foundation and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.\looseness=-1
+We thank Daniel Hernández Escobar and Sebastian Mair for helpful discussions and feedback.
+This work was supported by the G\"oran Gustafsson Foundation and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.